zeljkomarinkovic/angularjs-to-react-migration/README.md

 </div>
 ```

-this converted to react would look like simple component
+This converted to react would look like simple component.
+By wrapping input fileds and button we obtain controll over that form and if field is required and empty it will ask for some value or you would not be able to "pay"

 ```jsx
 import { useState } from "react";